What Does "Sleeping Through the Night" Actually Mean?

 The key takeaway: there is enormous variation between individual babies, and the idea that all babies "should" be sleeping through by a certain age is not supported by the evidence.

-The Lullaby Trust — the UK's leading safe sleep charity — explicitly states that frequent waking is a protective mechanism.
-A baby's ability to rouse during sleep may reduce the risk of SIDS.
+Night waking is biologically normal and may even be protective.
+The Lullaby Trust — the UK's leading safe sleep charity — explicitly states that a baby's ability to rouse during sleep may reduce the risk of SIDS.
 Their 2025 guidance specifically warned against encouraging babies to sleep for longer and more deeply than is appropriate for their developmental stage.

 This is an important piece of context that often gets lost in the conversation about baby sleep.
 When we talk about night waking as purely a "problem" and sleep-through as the "solution," we're missing the biological purpose behind waking.